-5.4.15.1 Amplified music, loud speakers, and similar

-noise devices shall not be permitted outdoors.
+5.4.15.1 Amplified music, loud speakers, and similar noise devices shall not be permitted outdoors.
 Noise emanating from the club shall not exceed ambient noise levels in the surrounding area at a distance of more than 100 feet from any point of the property containing the club.

-- 5.4.15.2 Off-premises parking for bars in B-3 is not permitted. - 5.4.15.3 Such uses shall be at least 200 feet from the nearest portion of a residential district.
+5.4.15.2 Off-premises parking for bars in B3 is not permitted.